charleskorn/rkt-runner/README.md

 rkt-runner
 =========

-An Ansible role for creating a systemd service unit that runs a rkt image.
+An Ansible role for creating a systemd service unit that runs an ACI using rkt.

 Requirements
 ------------